Eugocode/US-Coffee-Market-Analysis/README.md

 After gathering the requirements and acquiring the dataset, I checked for data quality issues by examining data types, missing values, duplicates, etc. Given the presence of numerous nulls in the dataset, I opted not to drop or impute null values as they could significantly impact the results.
 Instead, I focused on gaining insights from the available data.

 Next, I performed feature selection by identifying relevant variables for analysis based on each objective.
-I then conducted data aggregation by creating essential measures to display the necessary data.
+I then conducted feature engineering by creating essential measures to display the appropriate data.

 To identify the target customers, I selected respondents who go to cafes to drink coffee.
 From this subset, I analyzed their demographics (Gender, Age, Educational Background, Employment Status, Ethnicity/Race, Working Set-up).